waldyrious/vscode-restclient/README.md

 ## Making cURL Request
 ![cURL Request](https://raw.githubusercontent.com/Huachao/vscode-restclient/master/images/curl-request.png)
-We add the capability to directly run [curl request](https://curl.haxx.se/) in REST Client extension.
+We add the capability to directly run [curl request](https://curl.haxx.se/) in REST Client.
 The issuing request command is the same as raw HTTP one.
 REST Client will automatically parse the request with specified parser.

 `REST Client` doesn't fully support all the options of `cURL`, since underneath we use `request` library to send request which doesn't accept all the `cURL` options.
 Supported options are listed below:
 * -X, --request
 * -L, --location, --url
-* -H, --header(no _@_ support)
+* -H, --header (no _@_ support)
 * -I, --head
-* -b, --cookie(no cookie jar file support)
+* -b, --cookie (no cookie jar file support)
-* -u, --user(Basic auth support only)
+* -u, --user (Basic auth support only)
 * -d, --data, --data-ascii,--data-binary

 ## Copy Request As cURL
 Sometimes you may want to get the curl format of an http request quickly and save it to clipboard, just pressing `F1` and then selecting/typing `Rest Client: Copy Request As cURL` or simply right-click in the editor, and select `Copy Request As cURL`.

 ## Cancel Request
-Once you want to cancel a processing request, click the waiting spin icon or use shortcut `Ctrl+Alt+K`(`Cmd+Alt+K` for macOS), or press `F1` and then select/type `Rest Client: Cancel Request`.
+Once you want to cancel a processing request, click the waiting spin icon or use shortcut `Ctrl+Alt+K` (`Cmd+Alt+K` for macOS), or press `F1` and then select/type `Rest Client: Cancel Request`.

 ## Rerun Last Request
-Sometimes you may want to refresh the API response, now you could do it simply using shortcut `Ctrl+Alt+L`(`Cmd+Alt+L` for macOS), or press `F1` and then select/type `Rest Client: Rerun Last Request` to rerun the last request.
+Sometimes you may want to refresh the API response, now you could do it simply using shortcut `Ctrl+Alt+L` (`Cmd+Alt+L` for macOS), or press `F1` and then select/type `Rest Client: Rerun Last Request` to rerun the last request.

 ## Request History
 ![request-history](https://raw.githubusercontent.com/Huachao/vscode-restclient/master/images/request-history.png)
-Each time we sent an http request, the request details(method, url, headers, and body) would be persisted into file.
-By using shortcut `Ctrl+Alt+H`(`Cmd+Alt+H` for macOS), or press `F1` and then select/type `Rest Client: Request History`, you can view the last __50__ request items(method, url and request time) in the time reversing order, you can select any request you wish to trigger again.
+Each time we sent an http request, the request details (method, url, headers, and body) would be persisted into file.
+By using shortcut `Ctrl+Alt+H` (`Cmd+Alt+H` for macOS), or press `F1` and then select/type `Rest Client: Request History`, you can view the last __50__ request items (method, url and request time) in the time reversing order, you can select any request you wish to trigger again.
 After specified request history item is selected, the request details would be displayed in a temp file, you can view the request details or follow previous step to trigger the request again.

 You can also clear request history by pressing `F1` and then selecting/typing `Rest Client: Clear Request History`.